Dunsin-cyber/senior-backend-eng-test/README.md

 Open your browser and navigate to the URL and port you specified in the Docker Compose file.

+## Testing

+Ensure database used for testing is a testing database.
+After confirming thim then feel free to run the test command `yarn test`

 ## DOCS

 - [POSTMAN DOCS](https://documenter.getpostman.com/view/12099147/2s9Y5YS2gb)